 STUDENT Highlights

-The November 2023 School of Graduate Studies Student of the Month is Lauren Henderson in the Department of Microbiology and Immunology.
+The October 2024 School of Graduate Studies Student of the Month is Nicholas First in the Department of Microbiology and Immunology.

-The October 2023 School of Graduate Studies Student of the Month is Pushpa Subedi in the Department of Cellular Biology and Anatomy.
+The September 2024 School of Graduate Studies Student of the Month is Sumit Chatterjee in the Department of Cellular Biology and Anatomy.

-The August 2023 School of Graduate Studies Student of the Month is Clifton Hacker in the Department of Pharmacology, Toxicology, & Neuroscience.
+The June 2024 School of Graduate Studies Student of the Month is Noel Jacquet in the Department of Pharmacology, Toxicology, & Neuroscience.

-The July 2023 School of Graduate Studies Student of the Month is Megan Butler in the Department of Molecular and Cellular Physiology.
+The May 2024 School of Graduate Studies Student of the Month is Brenna Pearson-Gallion in the Department of Molecular & Cellular Physiology.

-The June 2023 School of Graduate Studies Student of the Month is Ashley Wilkins in the Department of Microbiology and Immunology.
+The April 2024 School of Graduate Studies Student of the Month is Temitayo Bamgbose in the Department of Microbiology and Immunology.

 SCHOOL OF GRADUATE STUDIES News

-Dr. Kenneth McMartin, LSUHS Professor of Pharmacology, Toxicology and Neuroscience, received the 2023 Career Achievement Award from the American Academy of Clinical Toxicology.
+Dr. Kenneth McMartin, Emeritus Professor of Pharmacology, Toxicology & Neuroscience, received the Career Achievement Award from the Clinical and Translational Toxicology Specialty Section of the Society of Toxicology.